 For a quintessential Cyprus holiday, it’s best to become immersed in the country’s culture, which, of course, includes sampling its delectable cuisine.
 Lemosos Port is considered to be the gourmet capital of island.
 Cypriot food features Mediterranean flavors with influences by from the Middle East and Asia Minor.
 There really is no one best place to eat, as all the food is fresh and delicious.
 Wine aficionados will love the Limassol district where there are several vineyards and tours galore.
 Try visiting during its wine festival from late August to early September.
 The Aphrodite festival also takes in the beginning of September.
 The country’s most spirited festival is the Limassol Carnival (February 20 to March 2).
 Visitors can expect endless partying, countless parades, vivid exhibitions and copious food.

 Although a visit during one of the country’s festivals is always fun, there is a lot of excitement on the island throughout the year.
 From the bars and clubs surrounding the resorts to the numerous art exhibits and cultural performances, there are plenty of diversions that appeal to all ages.
 Cyprus is also great for shopping and picking up unique, handcrafted items.
 The leather goods and jewellery in Paphos are luxurious, but still relatively cheap.
 Meanwhile, Nicosia is great for shoe shopping.
 Between the hospitality of the Cypriot people, the sensational seas, impressive historical landmarks and decadent food, there is no escaping the seduction of this magnificent country.
-Whether traveling alone, spending time with the family or escaping on a couples retreat, Holidays to Cyprus make for unforgettable experiences.
-To create your own lasting memories, check out our packages and plan the best 2016/2017 Cyprus holiday today.
+Whether traveling alone, spending time with the family or escaping on a couples retreat, holidays to Cyprus make for unforgettable experiences.
+To create your own lasting memories, check out our deals and plan the best Cyprus holidays for 2024 and 2025 today.